smoeding/puppet-sendmail/README.md

 Manage the `sendmail.mc` file.
 This class uses the `concat` module to create configuration fragments to assemble the final configuration file.

+On FreeBSD the daemon configuration file is named after the hostname of the server.
+In this case the class also manages a symbolic link in `/etc/mail` to reference the file.

 #### Class: `sendmail::submit`

 Manage the `submit.mc` file that contains the configuration for the local message submission program.

+On FreeBSD the submit configuration file is named after the hostname of the server.
+In this case the class also manages a symbolic link in `/etc/mail` to reference the file.

 #### Class: `sendmail::local_host_names`